HISTORY

 Our GCSE qualification is designed to engage students with a broad and diverse study of the history of Britain and the wider world, and give them skills that will support progress to the further study of history.

 The qualification is made up of four elements which are assessed through three exam papers.
-In the Thematic Study we look at Crime and Punishment since c1000.
-This includes a study of the historic environment, raising awareness of the part this plays in our lives.
+In the Thematic Study we look at Migration to Britain since c.800.
+This includes a study of the historic environment (Notting Hill 1948-1970), and how different migrant groups shaped Britain.
 Our chosen ‘period’ study, on the Cold War, allows students to see how the world we live in was shaped.
 The British Depth Study on the reign of Elizabeth I, helps students see how a Golden Age in our history developed.
 Finally, our non-British Study on Germany develops students techniques when dealing with interpretations in History.

 Specification